PřF:F0020 Autumn astronomy course - Course Information

 Supplier department: Department of Theoretical Physics and Astrophysics - Physics Section - Faculty of Science

-- Knowledge of all mathematics, physics and computer science on basic level.
+- Basic skills in all mathematics, physics and computer work.

 - Course Enrolment Limitations

 - The course is offered to students of any study field.

 The capacity limit for the course is 13 student(s).

 Current registration and enrolment status: enrolled: 6/13, only registered: 0/13, only registered with preference (fields directly associated with the programme): 0/13

 - Course objectives